ResetXPDR/MSFS2020_AutoFPS/README.md

     - Particularly useful for when using MSFS FG as the FG active and inactive frame rate can vary quite considerably and because FG is not always an exact doubling of non-FG FPS.
   - TLOD Min - Sets the minimum TLOD the automation algorithm will use.
   - TLOD Min + - additional TLOD Min with favourable performance conditions.
+    - Requires at least 15% FPS headroom above target FPS to work at all.
+If you use an FPS cap, set your target FPS to at least 15% below it, preferably more.
     - Cannot be enabled at the same time as Auto Target FPS due to automation control ambiguity.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
     - When enabled, the TLOD Min + seek process will automatically start when commencing a flight, regardless of your aircraft's position, and at the conclusion of a flight when on the ground and stopped.
     - This seeking process can be manually restarted by pressing the Reset button, should flight conditions change such that the original TLOD Min + is no longer valid.